 Associate Director: Ashleigh Brown

-Letters and Sciences is the academic home for students exploring a variety of fields before selecting a major, for post-baccalaureate students taking additional course work, and for non-degree seeking students taking undergraduate courses.
+Letters and Sciences is the academic home for students exploring a variety of fields before selecting a major, for Freshmen Connection students, for post-baccalaureate students taking additional course work, and for non-degree seeking students taking undergraduate courses.
 Letters and Sciences may also serve as the academic home for students completing requirements for entry into a Limited Enrollment Program.
 Additionally, it is the program home for Maryland Promise Scholars.
-Letters and Sciences advisors help students to select and schedule courses, plan academic programs, and learn about campus-wide resources.
+Letters and Sciences advisors help students to select and schedule courses, engage in academic programs, and learn about campus-wide resources.
 Letters and Sciences collaborates closely with college advising offices, academic departments, and programs across campus and provides a coordinated advising network that features:

 Choosing a Major

 Letters and Sciences students receive information about and referral to a wide range of academic programs and services including workshops and information fairs.
-Letters and Sciences staff specialize in assisting students with major exploration and to develop strategies and plans for entering Limited Enrollment Programs.
+Letters and Sciences staff specialize in assisting students with major exploration and how to develop strategies and plans for entering Limited Enrollment Programs.

 Business Exploration Series